paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 This chapter, referred to in subsec. (d)(3), was in the original “this Act”, meaning Pub.
 L. 96–510, Dec.
 11, 1980, 94 Stat.
 2767, known as the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9601 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9601) and Tables.

-The Federal Insecticide, Fungicide, and Rodenticide Act, referred to in subsec. (e), is act June 25, 1947, ch.
+The Federal Insecticide, Fungicide, and Rodenticide Act, referred to in subsec. (e)(1)(A), is act June 25, 1947, ch.
 125, as amended generally by Pub.
 L. 92–516, Oct.
 21, 1972, 86 Stat.
 973, which is classified generally to subchapter II (§ 136 et seq.) of chapter 6 of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under [section 136 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section136&num=0&edition=prelim) and Tables.

 #### Amendments
+2018—Subsec. (e).
+Pub.
+L. 115–141 added subsec. (e) and struck out former subsec. (e).
+Prior to amendment, text read as follows: “This section shall not apply to the application of a pesticide product registered under the Federal Insecticide, Fungicide, and Rodenticide Act or to the handling and storage of such a pesticide product by an agricultural producer.”

 1996—Subsec. (b)(2).
 Pub.
 L. 104–208 substituted “Magnuson-Stevens Fishery” for “Magnuson Fishery”.

 1986—Subsec. (b).
 Pub.
 L. 99–499, §§ 103, 109(a), adjusted left hand margin of text following “federally permitted release,” third place appearing so that there is no indentation of that text, inserted “or who submits in such a notification any information which he knows to be false or misleading”, and substituted “in accordance with the applicable provisions of title 18 or imprisoned for not more than 3 years (or not more than 5 years in the case of a second or subsequent conviction), or both” for “not more than $10,000 or imprisoned for not more than one year, or both” and “subsection” for “paragraph”.